Laura Fuentes

 Instructions

 • In a small bowl, combine warm water, yeast, honey and olive oil.
-Give it a mix with a spoon and let it sit for about 10 minutes for the yeast to activate.
-Once you see about 1-2 inches of “froth” the yeast is ready.
+Let it sit for about 10 minutes for the yeast to activate.
+Once you see about 1-2 inches of foam at the top, the yeast is ready.

 • Dust your countertop with flour and transfer the dough out of the bowl.
 With your hands, give it a thorough quick knead.
-The dough shouldn’t be super sticky or rock hard.
-Good pizza dough should have a “brand new play-dough” consistency.
+The dough shouldn't be super sticky or rock hard, it will have a play-dough texture.
+If the dough is "sticky" dust a little more flour on top and give it a quick knead.

-• Rub the same bowl with olive oil then place the dough inside, give it a turn or two so it’s also coated with olive oil.
+• Rub a large bowl with olive oil then place the dough inside.
+Give it a turn or two so the dough is also coated with olive oil.
 Cover with plastic wrap or a clean kitchen towel and place in a warm spot to rise for about 1 to 1 ½ hours.

 • If using a baking sheet, preheat oven to 375F.
-If you have a pizza stone, preheat oven to 475F with the pizza stone inside.
+If using a pizza stone, preheat the oven to 550F with the pizza stone inside with the rack positioned at the bottom of the oven.

-• Spread pizza sauce on the dough base, leaving a ½-inch border all the way around.
-Layer cheese over the sauce and begin to distribute your toppings.
+• Spread ½ cup pizza sauce on top of the dough, leaving a ½-inch border all the way around.
+Distribute the cheese over the sauce and load up the toppings, except the shredded lettuce.

-• On a baking pan: bake for about 25 minutes, until edges are golden and have risen.
+• On a baking sheet: bake for about 25 minutes, until edges are golden and have risen.

 • Repeat this process with the second pizza.